SbrTa/springboot-sharding-jdbc-demo/README.md

     }
 ```
 In this way, each logical database is loaded.

-## 5. Configure the sharding strategy
+## 5. Configure sharding strategy

 ### 5.1 Database sharding strategy
-In this example, the sub-database of the database is divided according to Bangladesh (bd) and USA (us), and in sharding-jdbc,
+In this example, the sub-database of the database is divided according to region - Bangladesh (bd) and USA (us), and in sharding-jdbc,
 it is a single-key sharding.
 You can implement the interface `Single Key Database Sharding Algorithm` according to the official documentation

 ```java